Before you Buy

 Getting a healthy well adjusted puppy

-No matter if you want a Mastiff for a family companion or for competing in an assortment of canine events the health and temperament of your Mastiff will affect all aspects of its life.
+No matter if you want a Mastiff for a family companion or for competing in an assortment of canine events the health and temperament of your Mastiff will affect ALL aspects of its life.
 There are many health tests available to screen for inherited conditions.
-All breeding stock should be tested and only those with passing results should be used for breeding.
-This will help to minimize the chances of pups developing hereditary health problems.
-As more DNA health tests become available in the future, breeders will be better equipped to eliminate disease.
-Please see our "health" page for more information on health and testing.
-Ask about health guarantees.
-How is the breeder willing to compensate you if the puppy has a serious genetic disease?
-Pups should be raised in the house and with their area being kept clean and warm at all times.
-Equally important, breeders should have a socialization program for their pups to aid in the development of sound temperaments.
-Make sure your pup has had the best start to life possible!
+We feel that all breeding stock should be thoroughly health tested before being used for breeding.
+Please see our health page and naturally raised page for more information on health and testing.

 What type of health tests should dogs have before being bred?

-Eyes should be examined by a canine opthamologist and the results sent to the Canine Eye Registration Foundation.
-Two eye conditions affecting Mastiffs are PRA and CMR (Progressive Retinal Atrophy and Canine Multi-focal Retinopathy).
+Eyes should be examined by a canine ophthalmologist.
+Two common eye conditions affecting Mastiffs are PRA and CMR (Progressive Retinal Atrophy and Canine Multi-focal Retinopathy).
 A simple DNA test can completely identify these blinding diseases.
-A cardiac exam or echocardiogram should be performed by a veterinarian or cardiologist to rule out heart disease.
+A cardiac exam should be performed by a veterinary cardiologist to rule out heart disease.
 Hips and elbows should be x-rayed and sent to the Orthopedic Foundation For Animals where they are graded by a board of veterinarians specially trained in evaluating canine x-rays.
 Mastiffs should also be tested for a disease called cystinuria.
-It is a simple urine analysis test performed by the University of Pennsylvania.
-The disease causes males to form stones in their urinary tract which results in the need for surgery or the dog will be on expensive medication for its entire life.
-Until the DNA marker for this disease is found all males that are used for breeding should have the urine test done once per year.
+The disease causes males to form stones in their urinary tract which can quickly develop into a life threatening emergency.
+Other common screening tests involve thyroid disease, von willebrand and degenerative myelopathy.

 As you can see health testing is quite involved.
 A general vet exam is absolutely not an adequate method to determine if a dog is healthy enough to be used for breeding.
 General veterinarians just do not have the specialized knowledge required for a comprehensive evaluation.
-Always ask to see the health testing documents or verify the results with available online registries.
+Always ask to see the health testing documents or verify the results with available online registries such as The Orthopedic Foundation for Animals.
 Responsible breeders will take full advantage of every health test that they feel is valuable in their breeding program and will never be offended when asked to provide the original documents for verification.

 Choosing a breeder

 I don't find much value in buyer testimonials.
 Any breeder can have at least a few satisfied buyers.
-In your search to find a reputable mastiff breeder in Canada check the Canadian Mastiff Club breeders listing.
-Members of the club are held to a high standard by the club's code of ethics which includes required health testing, limits on the number of litters produced and other key items.
+In your search to find a reputable mastiff breeder in Canada a good place to start is the Canadian Mastiff Club breeders listing.
+Ask members for their recommendations.

-Does the breeder show their dogs in conformation or participate in other kennel club events such as obedience?
+Does the breeder show their dogs in conformation or participate in other events such as obedience?

 You might wonder what this is and why it is important.
-Showing in conformation involves dogs competing against each other to see which one most closely conforms to the written breed standard.
+Showing in conformation involves dogs being measured against the written breed standard.
 The breed standard can be thought of as the blueprint for the breed, it describes the ideal appearance, structure and temperament.
 The purpose of competing in conformation shows is to evaluate breeding stock.
 However, not everyone who shows their dogs will breed; some do it purely for the fun of showing.
 Once a dog has accumulated the required amount of points it will earn the title of champion and is considered to be a good representation of the breed.
 Some dogs will continue to be exhibited in the show ring to gain further titles and awards.
 Unfortunately not all breeders follow the breed standard and some have no regard for it whatsoever.
-The puppies produced from these types of irresponsible breedings can result in dogs that no longer look or act like a Mastiff and many negative effects can be seen in overall health and temperament.
+The puppies produced from these types of irresponsible breeding's can result in dogs that no longer look or act like a Mastiff and many negative effects can be seen in overall health and temperament.

 Spend your money wisely